TheTranquilOne/SS-ConeboyMod/README.md

+# SS EN: A Cool Coneboy Mod
+Assets used for Coneboy are either from the old leaked "P Rank Build" or are completely original!

+That's all.
+Collect my Coneboys.

 # Sugary Spire: Exhibition Night (The Reproduction)
-This repository hosts a work-in-progress decompilation of the "Sugary Spire: Exhibition Night" demo.
+This repository uses a work-in-progress decompilation of the "Sugary Spire: Exhibition Night" demo.
 It is close to 100% accurate to the original demo.

 # Compilation
 ## Needed Materials